 Connemara County Galway, Ireland Travel Guide

-These sites represent the most well-known and often visited places in Connemara, luring guests together with their beauty and history.
+These sites represent the most well-known and often visited places in Connemara, luring guests together along with their beauty and history.

 A looped walking trail with historical significance, including the specific landing site of the first non-stop transatlantic flight in 1919 and Marconi’s wireless station remains.